- Can You Eat Garlic While Breastfeeding?

 Can You Take Garlic Supplements If You Are Nursing?

 Consuming garlic in moderate amounts will not cause any harm to you or to your baby.
 However, garlic supplements are not really recommended as they are deodourised, that is the smell of the garlic is missing.
 Since babies respond to odour, taking garlic tablets while breastfeeding is also not recommended, as tablets cannot be used as a substitute for fresh garlic.
 Further, we can never be sure about the safety and efficacy of the dietary supplements available in the market.
 They may also contain certain ingredients which may not be safe for the baby or the mother.
 These substances may not be good for the health of your baby, hence it best to avoid taking garlic supplements.
+Before consuming any natural or medicinal supplements, it is best to be done under the guidance of a medical professional.

 Can Garlic Cause Colic in Babies?

-Not all babies can tolerate the smell and taste of garlic present in the breast milk.
+Not all babies can tolerate the smell and taste of garlic present in breast milk.
 They may become annoyed and fussy.
 If they suffer from colic, giving garlic is not a good idea at all, as it can exacerbate the condition.
 If you are consuming garlic while breastfeeding and notice any signs of colic in him, try to eliminate garlic entirely from your diet and wait for some time to observe if there is any difference.

 Can Garlic Change the Taste of Your Breast Milk?